 The Chelsea Courtyard

-With such early starts you're going to need some caffeine to help you get through these games.
+Caffeine might be wise if you accidentally go a little too large on Friday night.
 West Londoners, you're in luck — if you order food at The Chelsea Courtyard during a match, there's unlimited tea and coffee on offer.
 The bright and airy drinking hub is screening all the home nation matches on a large screen.

 The Chelsea Courtyard, 151 Sydney Street, SW3 6NT